 WordPress allows you to assign different user roles to the many members of your team.
-These roles include administrator, author, contributor, subscriber, and regular user.
-Each role comes with its own capabilities and restrictions.
-WordPress, by default, includes a built-in user management system, though it may not allow you full control over your users.
-To be able to have a higher degree of control, you can take help from the many WordPress user management plugins.
+WordPress, by default, includes a built-in user management system, though it may not allow full control over your users.
+You can take help from the many WordPress user management plugins to have more control.
 These plugins can help you modify the roles and capabilities of each user on your website.

 Multiauthor blogs, in particular, may benefit from these plugins.
-On these blogs, each author has his or her own registered account through which he or she can submit posts on the back-end of your site.
+On these blogs, each author has their registered account to submit posts on the backend of your site.
 On the website of a huge corporate, you may want to establish different levels of access to different users.
-Managing different user roles on such blogs or websites can take up a good chunk of your time.
+Managing different user roles on such blogs or websites can take up much of your time.

 This article is a compilation of WordPress user management plugins that help in managing user roles effectively.

-When it comes to user management, the WordPress plugin repository has a number of quality plugins that you should try.
+The WordPress plugin repository has many quality plugins that you should try regarding user management.
 They can take a lot of hard work but will allow all users to access and work on your website within the limits of their roles.

-If there’s any role that’s not in use, simply delete it.
+The plugin supports multisites.
+If any role is not in use, simply delete it.
 You can also assign multiple roles to a single user and change the roles assigned by default to new users.
 Besides, you can create new capabilities and assign them on a per user basis.
 You can also remove unused capabilities that remain from deactivated plugins.
-The plugin supports multisites.

-In case you wish to hide branding or hide specific front-end items from some users, you’ll need to upgrade to User Editor Pro.
-This version will also allow you to block or show select widgets, metaboxes, and user access to plugins on a per plugin basis.
+If you wish to hide branding or specific front-end items from some users, you’ll need to upgrade to User Editor Pro.
+This version will also allow you to block or show select widgets, metaboxes, and user access to plugins per plugin basis.
 Shortcodes will not only help you to allow access to select content only to some users.
 They will also help restrict post and page views for some roles.More info / Download

 To present a clean admin area to your users, you can try Adminimize.
 It helps to hide all the unnecessary items that users don’t need to deal with.
 It removes items from view depending on the user’s role.
 This way, you can clean up the admin area for your users.
-You can even create different admin interfaces for different users and adjust almost every item on the menu in the settings page of the plugin.
+You can even create different admin interfaces for different users and adjust almost every item on the menu in the plugin’s settings page.

 Each part of the admin backend area can be configured for each user role.
 The metadata for each page or post can be set separately.
 If, for any reason, you no longer want to use the plugin, take care to de-install options first to reset your database safely.More info / Download

-When you activate Members on your website, you gain more control over the way in which different users interact with it.
-It allows you to edit users, roles, and capabilities to put the control firmly in your hands.
-On the settings page of the plugin, you can configure options to grant multiple roles to one user or to deny a specific capability to a single user or group of users.
+When you activate Members on your website, you gain more control over how different users interact with it.
+It allows you to edit users, roles, and capabilities to put control in your hands firmly.
+On the plugin’s settings page, you can configure options to grant multiple roles to one user or deny a specific capability to a single user or group of users.

 The User Switching plugin can be a real time saver when you’re testing out something on WordPress.
 Often, you may need to log in and out of different accounts or move between two or more user accounts.
 As the site admin, you may have to move between multiple accounts.
 This plugin helps you log out from the present account and into a new account with a single click.